life-itself/climate/NOTES.md

+# The meta discussion vs the specific solutions discussions e.g. on carbon pricing / emissions trading vs electrifying transport 2021-05-09 ~rufus

+A lot of climate mitigation/decarbonisation debates focused on particular activities.
+For example, Project Drawdown focuses on specific solutions in different ages e.g. transport, population etc. Why doesn't this project include somthing like carbon pricing which would be a meta solution affecting all areas?

+it leads to a weird disjunction in the discusison where carbon pricing efforts don't even show up on drawdown's list.

 # The Techno-solutionists have already given up on (sufficient) mitigation and that justifies yet more tech ...
 2021-05-09

 > Mitigation Alone Not Sufficient: Eliminating humanity’s ongoing emissions of Carbon Dioxide will not occur in a timeframe that avoids dangerous climate change and unacceptable impacts on humans and the biosphere